foreksorg/vertx-config-launcher/README.md

 # Vert.x Config Launcher

 This project aims to provide easy way to launch vert.x instances.
 It just reads config file as Freemarker Template and renders it with JVM System Properties.

-Because we think defining default behaviour for application may result inconsistencies at production environment, we did not read default-cluster.xml file by default if application intendet to launch as clustered. cluster.xml file must be provided explicitly by defining -Dcluster-xml jvm argument.
+Also because we think defining default behaviour for application may result inconsistencies at production environment, we did not read default-cluster.xml file by default if application intendet to launch as clustered. cluster.xml file must be provided explicitly by defining -Dcluster-xml jvm argument.